Partner Zones

 - Service account will also be auto-generated based on the name but you can edit this as required.
 Service accounts are used to define permissions to Kafka resources, called ACLs (Access Control Lists).

-- (Optional) Enter the URL of your partner.
+- (Optional) Enter a relevant URL for your partner.

-- Enter a Description to explain your reasons/requirements for sharing data.
+- (Optional) Enter a Description to explain your reasons/requirements for sharing data.

 - (Optional) Specify contact details of the beneficiary/recipient of this Partner Zone.